makersacademy/airport_challenge/README.md

 To ensure safety
 I want to prevent takeoff when weather is stormy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Create a method that defines the weather
+Create a method that defines the weather which will mostly output sunny.
-Weather most of the time if sunny but occasionally stormy
+Create a test to ensure that planes can take off when sunny.
+Create another test that will force the weather condition to be stormy thus
+raising an error message.
 ------------------------------------------------
 ################################################
 ------------------------------------------------